THE STUDIOS AT LARKIN ARTS

 MERIDIAN BOOKS & GAMES

 Meridian Books & Games is a small bookstore owned by Vince and Morgan Paixão offering graphic novels, art and children's books, as well as tabletop games and gift ideas.
-Both Vince and Morgan are visual artists; Vince specializing in pen and ink media, while Morgan in oil painting.
+Both Vince and Morgan are visual artists; Vince specializing in pen and ink media, while Morgan concentrates on oil painting.
 The two have been a part of Harrisonburg's arts community for years and are excited to become even more involved.
 They have carefully curated Meridian's selection; striving to provide unique and inspiring resources for creatives of all kinds.

 STEVE GILMAN & ROS O'BRIEN